 Blue mussels do not survive in freshwater but it is still important to practice Clean, Drain, Dry when moving your boat from salt water to freshwater.
 If you observe any suspected invasive mussels contact the Provincial Invasive Mussel Defence Program immediately by calling the Conservation Officer Service Report All Poachers and Polluters Hotline 1-877-952-7277 (RAPP).
-This allows the trained Provincial inspectors to respond quickly and take the appropriate steps to identify the mussels and prevent any unnecessary concern.
+This allows the trained Provincial inspectors to respond quickly and take the appropriate steps.